alexkreidler/TestTaker/README.md

 # README #
-It is an open-source testing app that was built to help a teacher and to provide a learning experience with coding.
-Because it's open-source it is free.
-It uses some of the latest technologies such as Node.js, Express.js, and Firebase.
-However, it is still in beta, so please report any bugs to our github page (open-source development platform).
-It is for students and teachers.
+TestTaker is an open-source testing app that uses some of the latest technologies including Node.js, Express.js, and Firebase.
+However, it is still in beta, so please report any bugs to our github issues page.

 [![Build Status](https://travis-ci.org/Tim15/TestTaker.svg?branch=master)](https://travis-ci.org/Tim15/TestTaker)
 [![Stories in Ready](https://badge.waffle.io/Tim15/TestTaker.png?label=ready&title=Ready)](https://waffle.io/Tim15/TestTaker)